m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/samples/domains/domain-home-on-pv/prerequisites.md

 ##### Introduction to JRF setups

-**NOTE:** The requirements in this section are in addition to [Prerequisites for WLS and JRF domain types](#prerequisites-for-wls-and-jrf-domain-types).
+**NOTE**: The requirements in this section are in addition to [Prerequisites for WLS and JRF domain types](#prerequisites-for-wls-and-jrf-domain-types).

 A JRF domain requires an infrastructure database, and configuring your domain to access this database.
 For more details, see [JRF domain]({{< relref "/managing-domains/working-with-wdt-models/jrf-domain.md" >}}) in the user documentation.
 You must perform all these steps _before_ you create your domain.